 The shares of our common stock are quoted on the OTCQB Marketplace under the symbol ADXS.
-We have applied to list our common stock and warrants on The NASDAQ Capital Market under the symbols "ADXS" and "ADXSW," respectively.
-On September 25, 2013, the last reported sale price per share for our common stock as reported by the OTCQB Marketplace was \$6.60.
+We have received approval to list our common stock and warrants on The NASDAQ Capital Market under the symbols "ADXS" and "ADXSW," respectively.
+We expect the common stock and warrants will begin trading on The NASDAQ Capital Market on October 17, 2013.
+On October 16, 2013, the last reported sale price per share for our common stock as reported by the OTCQB Marketplace was \$4.99.